October 26, 2016

-Sometimes it seems as though there was a medal for everything.
+Collectors looking back today might think it seems as though there was a medal for everything.
+That is almost true.
 Medal collecting was high society in Mid-18th Century London.
-There were many devout collectors and an entire organization; the Society Promoting the Arts and Commerce; dedicated to encouraging medalists and commissioning new medallic art.
+There were many devout collectors, promoters, and artists.
+They also had an entire organization; the Society Promoting the Arts and Commerce; dedicated to encouraging medalists and commissioning new medallic art.
 The Society commissioned several medals for the Seven Years War and French and Indian War, in which their initials, S. P. A. C., are engraved into the dies.
-Thomas Pingo actually worked for of the Society; and, while his Goree Taken medal does not show the anagram, it actually “won the prize” offered by the S.P.A.C. “for the best medal on this victory” (MI, 691).
-It would be both fitting and ironic if the Society's prize for this honor was another medal.
+Thomas Pingo was actually working for of the Society.
+And, while his Goree Taken medal does not show the anagram, it actually “won the prize” offered by the S.P.A.C. “for the best medal on this victory” (MI, 691).
+His repurposed design paid off in the end.
+Would it not be both fitting and ironic if the Society's prize for this honor was another medal?

 Anderson, Fred.
 Crucible of War.
 The Seven Years War and the Fate of Empire in British North America, 1754-1766.
 First Edition.
 Vintage Books.
 New York; 2001 (p.305-306).

 Betts, Charles Wyllys.
 American Colonial History Illustrated By Contemporary Medals.
 Ed.
 William T. R. Marvin A. M., Lyman Haynes Low.
 New York, Scott Stamp And Coin Company, Limited, 1894 (p.
 185).